styblope/xsld-operator/README.md

 ### `DataGrid`

-**`DataGrid`** defines the data grids that are to be provisioned inside the matching `XsldCache` instance in the given namespace.
+**`DataGrid`** defines the data grids that are created inside the matching `XsldCache` instance in the given namespace.
 Multiple data grids, i.e. multiple `DataGrid` objects, can be created in a cache.

 ```yaml
 apiVersion: xsld.ibm.com/v1alpha1